 Springfield Area Arts Council

 The visual, performing, and literary arts in the greater Springfield area should encompass all creative efforts.
-Therefore, the Arts Council stands ready to ally with those who seek to educate and to find community-led solutions.
+Therefore, SAAC stands ready to ally with those who seek to educate and to find community-led solutions.
+As SAAC nears our 45th anniversary, we will endeavor to help the community imagine, engage, heal, and move forward.

 Administrative Staff

 Bella Szabo is a visual artist, curator, and arts administrator.
-In addition to working at the Springfield Area Arts Council, she is an instructor at the Springfield Art Association.
+In addition to working at the Springfield Area Arts Council, she is an instructor at the Springfield Art Association

 Sheila Walk has worked with the Springfield Area Arts Council for over 16 years.
 She is a former teacher at Ursuline Academy and continues to educate the community in her new role as Education Director.